jaysobel/space-map-cities/README.md

 This project was a for-fun copy-cat of  [Nadieh Brenner's star map of Hubble observations](https://www.visualcinnamon.com/2020/04/designing-the-hubble-skymap "Nadieh Brenner's star map of Hubble observations").

-Her original work uses a stereographic projection of the sky, hence the two circles.
-Mine is a basic earthly projection of the city of Boston and I only used the two-circle layout in some screenshtos for visual interest.
+Her original work uses a stereographic projection of the sky.
+That means the two containing circles in her diagram represent the sky as seen from the north and south pole of Earth.

+My version uses two circles containers for fun.
+Both contain a basic earthly projection of the same area of the city of Boston.

-This project uses d3 geo and HTML5 Canvas to draw 225k+ city elements from Boston's [open data website](https://data.boston.gov/ "open data website") and styles them as the celestial bodies in Nadieh's work.
+I used d3 geo and HTML5 Canvas to draw 225k+ city elements from Boston's [open data website](https://data.boston.gov/ "open data website") and styled them as the celestial bodies in Nadieh's work.

-Drawing to Canvas is relevant because SVG typically can't handle more than a couple thousand SVG elements.
-Canvas is a lower level drawing interface that is far more performant by virtue of never drawing to the DOM.
-Canvas interactions and animations have to be implemented manually so it's best suited for large static data-driven visuals.

-The largest data drawn was Boston's "trees" at 31mb of geoJson.
+The largest data source was Boston's "trees" at 31mb of geoJson.
 Buildings and street addresses killed the tab at 105mb and 63mb respectively.

+The usage of Canvas is notable, as Nadieh's blog explains, because it's a lower-level drawing interface than SVG.
+In SVG every "element" of a drawing becomes an element in the HTML DOM which means it grinds to a halt ~2,000 elements.

+Canvas draws with pixels which raises the volume of drawn "elements" substantially.
+The downside is that basic web interactivity-click on thing- thinks of the 'thing' as a DOM element.
+Interactivity in canvas must be implemented, and tends to build off of "what color thing was clicked" in a hidden secondary space where elements are uniqly colored and mapped to twins in the visible space.